Taxi Enforcement Swoop in ClitheroePublished Tuesday, 08 December 2020

 “This was a joint operation, where vehicles were subject to a rigorous inspection to ensure they were compliant with licence conditions.

-“Although two vehicles were served with notices, we are delighted that most were of an excellent standard.”
+“Although three vehicles were served with notices, we are delighted that most were of an excellent standard.”

-Ribble Valley Borough Council’s register of licensed operators, vehicles and drivers featuring the names of taxi licence holders, along with licence numbers, issue and expiry dates, and licence terms, is available on our Public Register.
+Ribble Valley Borough Council’s register of licensed operators, vehicles and drivers featuring the names of taxi licence holders, along with licence numbers, issue and expiry dates, and licence terms, is available at ribblevalley.gov.uk.

 Anyone who suspects a taxi firm or driver of operating without a licence, or using an unlicensed vehicle, is asked to contact the council’s licensing team on 01200 414411.